sflittrell/mindReader/pseudocode.md

     Answer: The symbol to show up at the end of the game, it must correspond to a number divisible by 9

 Variables:
-    currentState: the state at that given time (on load the state would be set to 0 because that is the )
+    currentState: the state at that given time (on load the state would be set to 0 because that is the array value of the first page)

 State in an array [0, 1, 2, 3, 4, 5, 6]